MPG-Airbus/FRF-Analysis/README.md

 ### This software
 This software records and provides graphical analysis tools for the data collected by a monitor on an experimental Airbus tank.
 The FRF (Frequency Response Function) is a function which quantifies the response of an actuator (driven by a white noise generator) integrated with the experimental tank in the frequency domain.
 The FRF Surf (Surface) plot generates a 3-dimensional graph which allows the user to visualize the shfting modes associated with the changing levels in a fuel tank.
 ### General Usage
-The usage of this code implies that the user has MATLAb installed.
+The usage of this code implies that the user has MATLAB installed.

 ## Example of an FRF Graph